 Game development in South Africa and dealing with the Film and Publications Board

-imageIf you walk into any store to buy a game or movie you will find a little blue triangle sticker which contains the age restriction from the Film and Publications Board who review and rate content.
+imageIf you walk into any store to buy a game or movie, you’ll find a little blue triangle sticker containing the age restriction from the Film and Publications Board, who review and rate content.

-Since I created a game recently I decided to see what the process is for classification of a game is and learnt some very interesting things for developers.
+Since I created a game recently, I decided to check what the classification process for a game is—and learned some interesting things for developers.

-Put simply only games/films that are sold or hired require to be classified – so if you are developing a game/films that will be available for FREE then you do not require classification!
+Put simply, only games/films sold or hired require classification—so if you’re developing a game or film that will be available for FREE, you don’t need classification!
 Below is the email from the head of the classification unit confirming that!

 image